Mechanical Soft Diet

 A soft diet generally eliminates foods that are difficult to chew or swallow, and also spicy, fried, or gassy foods.
 A mechanical soft diet simply eliminates foods that are difficult to chew or swallow.

 Why Should I Follow a Soft Diet?

-A soft diet is often prescribed as a transitional diet following certain types of surgery or illnesses.
-It may also be recommended for people who are undergoing
+A soft diet is often advised as a transitional diet following certain types of surgery or illnesses.
+It may also be advised for people who are having

 Soft Diet Basics